Argentum Header

 I typically get a very positive response from people, and this approach has worked well for me.

 Recently, however, I was involved in an exchange that was a terrific (and funny) example of what I try not to do with LinkedIn.
+So I wanted to discuss proper LinkedIn etiquette.
 This is a verbatim email exchange between me and someone I had talked with for maybe 5 minutes at an event.
 Let’s call the person “Mr. X.” Notice that Mr. X does not use my name in the salutation because this was a mass email sent to everyone he met at the event:

 INITIAL EMAIL FROM MR X